 During off-season recruiting, coaches are allowed to travel and visit players at their homes.
 The coaches can discuss the benefits of the school and playing for her team.
 What they cannot discuss is money or hidden incentives the school will offer the prospective athlete if she attends their school.
 Student athletes are not allowed to receive any benefits from the school other than a free education via a full scholarship.

 The NCAA only allows so many scholarships each year, and the number of scholarships differs on the sport.
 For example, football programs are awarded many more scholarships than a volleyball team.
 The NCAA also allows "walk-ons," which are defined as athletes who do not receive any financial assistance from financial aid or through a scholarship.
 They basically pay to be on the team.
-"Walk-ons" usually join the team after all the scholarships are filled up.
+One of the NCAA walk on rules is that players usually join the team after all the scholarships are filled up.

 Athletes must pass the ACT or SAT and maintain a minimum GPA of 2.0 to be declared eligible for college and collegiate sports.
 Any athlete who fails the ACT or SAT minimum score can retake the test numerous times until the final time the test is offered to seniors.
 Prospective student-athletes who do not meet the educational minimums are not declared eligible to play in sports by the NCAA.
 Usually they will have to attend a junior college for two years and hope to transfer to a four-year school, assuming their grades rise.